Utkarsh731/python-interview-coding/README.md

 q24.
 Write a code to print the right angle triangle of stars(mirror opposite).

 q25.
 Write a code to print the right angle triangle of numbers.

+q26.
+Write a code to print the right angle triangle of numbers(opposite).